Zhelev92/qa-inflation-dashboard/docs/README.md

-#  ICT Strypes – Inflation Dashboard Automation
+#  SwissCRM – Automation Project

 This repository contains automated UI tests for Inflation Dashboard using Playwright and TypeScript, following the **Page Object Model (POM)** pattern.